barely-a-dev/Nash/README.md

 - rconf <option> [temp(bool)]: Read the value of a config rule (unimplemented)
 - help: Display a help menu
 - settings: Display a simple config menu
-- setprompt <prompt>: Sets the PS1 prompt format
+- setprompt <format>: Sets the PS1 prompt format
+- export: Exports an environment variable to be available to child processes

 ### Special Features